iiceekiing/git-setup/README.md

 # Introduction to Version Control, Git, and GitHub

 This document gives a basic explanation of version control, what it is used for, and the difference between Git and GitHub.
-It is written in a clear and beginner-friendly manner for easy understanding.
+I wrote it in a clear and beginner-friendly manner for easy understanding.